-Availability of ground water in the Paducah West and East Quadrangles, Illinois and Jackson Purchase Region Kentucky
+Availability of ground water in parts of the Arlington and Wickliffe SW quadrangles in Jackson Purchase region, Kentucky

 Reconnaissance of the Rifle River, a cold-water river in the northeastern part of Michigan's Southern Peninsula

 Hurricane Camille tidal floods of August 1969 along the Gulf Coast, Pascagoula quadrangle, Mississippi